Why Are More Young Americans Getting Colon Cancer?

 There's no question that diet and other factors can also have a profound effect on cancer rates.
 "One of the most dramatic cases of that is stomach cancer, which used to be a very common cause of cancer and has now virtually disappeared, at least in the United States," Welch tells Shots.

-On one point there is broad agreement among doctors and researchers treating and studying this disease: The increased screening for colorectal cancer has been a significant factor in reducing the burden of this illness.
+On one point there is broad agreement among doctors and researchers treating and studying this disease: The increased screening for colorectal cancer, which can involve removing polyps before they become cancer, has been a significant factor in reducing the burden of this illness.

 Another point of agreement: If the Trump administration eliminates the current insurance benefit for colon cancer screening as it does away with the Affordable Care Act, fewer people are likely to get screened for this deadly malignancy.
 And the likely impact of that is not a mystery.